All Episodes

 Pastor, you take over.

-I just have a question though.
+Okay, I just have a question, though.

-Should they be the same people who are responsible for being the first on the scene when someone is uh on an accident or getting the cat out of the tree?
+Should the same person who patrols the streets for criminals, should they be the same people who are responsible for being the first on the scene when someone is on an accident or getting the cat out of the tree or when someone has a mental illness?

-I mean, I mean, let's take this scenario.
+I mean, let's take this scenario.

 Home invasions are real, right?

-Um people break in and uh whatever whatever it is.
+People break in and whatever it is.

-Every time they pull somebody over, they have no idea what's on the other side of that that window when that window opens.
+Every time they pull somebody over, they have no idea what's on the other side of that window when that window opens.

 They don't know.

-Um that's why I like, for example, the cameras.
+That's why I like, for example, the cameras.

-I mean, George Floyd was in handcuffs, Pastor, he wasn't at that time resisting you saying, I can't breathe.
+I mean, George Floyd was in handcuffs, Pastor.

 You know, okay.